Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - config Folder
 ![SetupArtistPorpoise2a config](images/SetupArtistPorpoise2a_config.png)

+Rename the ExampleLayar file and make a duplicate copy as ArtistLayar:
 - First, **rename ExampleLayer.xml** using the artist's name to make it unique, e.g. SueYuenExampleLayer.xml or SYExampleLayer.xml.
 This will be the artist's test file where they can play around and try out new things.
 - Then, **duplicate that file** and rename it to something like SueYuenArtistLayer.xml.
 This will be the file that the artist uses to build up working versions of their artworks.